coheia/simple-http-service/README.md

   private readonly token: string

-  // The constructor sets the token and calls the parent class's constructor with the base URL. constructor(token: string, config: SimpleConfig) {
+  // The constructor sets the token and calls the parent class's constructor with the base URL. constructor(token: string, config: SimpleConfigs) {
     super(config)
     this.token = token
   }